vinay-ghate/IODumpChaitraChallenge/README.md

 ### Day 7:
 Program to check whether the input received from user is prime or not.💻🚀

+### Day 8:
+Program to print multiplication table of a number using for loop💻🚀

 Join this group to participate into this challenge 👇 bit.ly/IODUMPdsa